 If you want to feel happier, more accomplished, and improve your self esteem, a reverse bucket list is for you.
 This is a list of everything you’ve already achieved.
 Bucketlist.org is a great starting point for this.
 I scrolled through the list of goals on there and quickly started ticking many items off that I’ve already done.

 I found that just by living a normal life, you can cross of items others aspire to do.
 For instance, there’s kiss a girl, experience a white Christmas, see snow, dance in the rain, go camping, visit a beach, and so on.
 Because some people live in economically different climates, they can’t as easily experience what you take for granted.

 Recommended Further Resources:

-- The Happiness of Pursuit by Chris Guillebeau
+- The book, The Happiness of Pursuit by Chris Guillebeau

 - Bucket List Family on YouTube and Instagram